-Edward Henderson is a composer and performer from south London.
-His work tends to feature repetition, endurance, and minimal and found materials.
+I am a composer and performer from south London.
+My work tends to feature repetition, endurance and found materials.

-Edward co-directs the composers’ collective Bastard Assignments, curating and contributing work to regular shows in London and across Europe.
-Bastard Assignments have featured in articles and profiles in the Guardian, the Telegraph and The Wire.
-Their performances at Southbank Centre in 2016 and Wellcome Collection in 2017 were broadcast live on BBC Radio 3.
-In 2017-2019 they are resident on Snape Maltings’ Open Space programme.
+I co-direct the composers’ collective Bastard Assignments, curating and contributing work to regular shows in London and across Europe.
+Our performances at Southbank Centre in 2016 and Wellcome Collection in 2017 were broadcast live on BBC Radio 3.
+From 2017-2019 we are resident on the Open Space programme at Snape Maltings.
+Bastard Assignments have featured in articles and profiles in the Guardian, the Telegraph and The Wire Magazine.

-Edward has made two theatrical pieces, Manspangled and Hum, both of which were performed at Tête à Tête: The Opera Festival at Kings Place.
-His solo piano piece Milk 2 has been widely performed across Europe and at the Art Gallery of New South Wales in Sydney as part of Resonate 2015.
-The 2015 London Contemporary Music Festival was opened by a performance of his Tape Piece.
-In November 2017 he performed his piece for two pianos Hold at the Huddersfield Contemporary Music Festival with Bastard Assignments.
+My piece Hold was performed at 2017’s hcmf// and the 2015 London Contemporary Music Festival was opened by a performance of my Tape Piece.
+I have made two theatrical pieces, Manspangled and Hum, both of which were performed at Tête à Tête: The Opera Festival at Kings Place.
+My solo piano piece Milk 2 was performed at the Art Gallery of New South Wales in Sydney as part of the Resonate 2015 festival.
+In 2018 I am a featured composer at Borough New Music.

-He studied music at the University of Cambridge and composition at Trinity Laban where he won the Directors Prize for Composition.
-In 2016 Edward was a member of the Composer-Performer workshop at the International Summer Course for New Music in Darmstadt.
+I studied music at the University of Cambridge and composition at Trinity Laban where I awarded the Directors Prize for Composition.
+In 2016 I was a member of Jennifer Walshe and David Helbich’s Composer-Performer workshop at the International Summer Course for New Music in Darmstadt.

-He teaches composition and music history at City Lit, Morley College, and Trinity Laban’s junior department and runs an inclusive community choir for Certitude.
+I teach composition and music history at City Lit, Morley College and Trinity Laban’s junior department and run an inclusive community choir for Certitude.

 © 2018 Edward Henderson